 On a grander scale, Tiger Beer has commissioned the world’s first ink created from air pollution.
 Using technology too complex to detail – 🙂 – the brand is harvesting carbon emissions and recycling into artwork in conjunction with leading international artists.
 The soot is processed to a purified, carbon-rich pigment that is then used to create the ink and paints.
 It’s a great example of brand using luxury print design and emerging technology to make a positive change in their communities.

 Books for brilliant branding

-We have produced many, many sumptuous coffee table books for luxury brands – from property developers and Greek antiquities galleries to architects – and this one really stands out to us.
+We have produced many, many sumptuous coffee table books for luxury brands – from property developers and Greek antiquities galleries to the aviation industry – and this one really stands out to us.
 ‘This Book is a Planetarium’ contains various functioning paper gadgets, which goes way beyond normal print.
 Using sophisticated pop-up elements, it offers a means to both explain and demonstrate scientific concepts that is immersive and easier to read than words.

 Just how to define a book is posed by the Water is Life charity, which is dedicated to providing safe drinking water throughout the world.
 Their Drinkable Book draws on cutting-edge purification technology in a book and combines education with practicality: water safety tips are written in various languages, and when you tear out a page, you can use it as a water filter.
 Slip it into the filtration tray (made from the packaging the book came in) and pour water through.
 The paper is impregnated with silver nanoparticles which kill bacteria as water passes through the paper.
 Sheer genius.